The infamous white wines of Burgundy

 - Maurice Chapuis

 Meursault is a very different proposition to the excellent if small quantities of wine produced in Corton-Charlemagne.
-It produces almost as much white wine as all the other communes put together, yet there is real class and magic to be found in Meursault.
-Like most appellations of the Cote d’Or, the history of the village and its vines are closely linked with the church.
+It produces almost as much white wine as all the other communes put together, yet there is real class and magic found in Meursault.
+Like most appellations of the Cote d’Or, the village’s history and its vines are closely linked with the church.
 Curiously, although Meursault is legally entitled to make red Burgundy, most growers have historically focused on growing Chardonnay to perfection.
 When Thomas Jefferson visited Burgundy in the late 18th century, he was famously gifted several bottles of Meursault, which he refers to in his writings.
 The village boasts a fine church dating from 1480, whose 57-meter spire can be seen some miles away.
 For that reason, Meursault is a favorite of wine tourists, who love strolling along the village’s main square and winding streets.

 Most collectors and connoisseurs would agree that the finest crus in Meursault are Les Perrieres, Les Genevrieres, and Les Charmes.
 They are all very distinct terroirs, unified by the consistency of quality and finesse.
 Les Perrieres is the most mineral, elegant and steely of the Meursault crus, typically bursting with aromas of honeysuckle, orange blossom, and apple.
 Above all, the cru should fool experienced tasters during a blind sampling that they are experiencing Chevalier Montrachet in all its glory.

-Les Genevrieres is a very opulent, exotic example of Meursault, and a personal favorite of ours.
+Les Genevrieres is a very opulent, exotic example of Meursault and a personal favorite of ours.
 It is less steely than Grand Cru Chablis or Corton-Charlemagne, perhaps one of the most ‘New World’ of all white Burgundies.
 In essence, it is a wine of great richness and generosity, a wine that offers much pleasure in its youth but should last over two decades with proper cellaring.

 With Les Charmes, the clue is in the name.
 An utterly charming, dainty, elegant example of Meursault, Charmes is a white wine of considerable poise and style.
 Experts often speak of an attractive, soft flowery characteristic, with signature aromas of blossom, honeysuckle, and grilled nuts filling the glass.
 It is everything a great white Burgundy should be: refinement personified.
 Beautifully harmonious, Charmes is a Burgundy for discerning collectors.